All Collections

 It works by providing a way for Chameleon to verify the authenticity of requests made to our APIs (via a digital signature).

 The code snippet you install in your web app - and the user ID you send are not private.
-Therefore we provide you with a secret with which you generate a verification hash, which we check.
-Only you can generate this hash, which validates that no third-party is sending us a request.
+We provide you with a secret key with which you generate a verification hash, which we check.
+Only you can generate this hash, which validates that no third party is sending us a request.

 Additionally, we ask that you include the current timestamp when the token was generated so that we can reject requests that are too old, or being replayed back to us, and so that we can rotate your key.